zhanglingfei/hello-world-ci-cd/README.md

    - Benefit: Provides detailed metrics on container health, resource usage, and orchestration.

 ### 4. Custom Metrics and Dashboards:
-   - Easily create custom metrics and dashboards tailored to your application's needs.
+   - Easily create custom metrics and dashboards tailored to application's needs.
-   - Benefit: Visualize and track KPIs specific to your Node.js application and business logic.
+   - Benefit: Visualize and track KPIs specific to Node.js application and business logic.

 ### 5. Log Management and Analysis:
-   - Centralized log collection and analysis from all components of your stack.
+   - Centralized log collection and analysis from all components of stack.
    - Benefit: Easier troubleshooting and ability to correlate logs with metrics and traces.

 ### 6. Real-time Alerting: